codeontap/codeontap/README.md

 1. In AWS Workspace, start web browser by clicking the Mozilla Firefox icon at bottom.
 Firefox window will appear.
 1. In Firefox, go to the automation page, at: https://automation.cp1.border.gov.au/job/cotw-trade/job/cotp-blockchain/
 1. At time of writing, a warning about invalid HTTPS certificates appeared.
 Dismiss this warning by doing:
+   1. Click white button labeled 'Advanced'.
+An 'Add Exception...' button will appear at bottom of the page.
-   1. Click 'Add exception...'.
+   1. Click 'Add Exception...'.
 A dialog will appear.
    1. Deselect the checkbox labeled 'Permanently store this exception'.
    1. Click the button labeled 'Confirm Security Exception'.
 1. A page reading in part 'Sign in to GitHub to continue to DIBP Automation' will appear.